 “The perfect English country house, Came is a mid-18th Century masterpiece hardly altered in more than two centuries.
 Came House is not a product of different periods, it is all of a piece, the expression of a single phase of taste.”

 Pevsner, N. The buildings of England: Dorset, 1972

 History of the House

-The house was built for John Damer by Francis Cartwright of Blandford in 1754, with the interior decoration of the house was completed in 1762.
-Messrs.
-Vile and Cobb, the London cabinet makers, were employed for some of the decoration (including the white and gold gilt splendour of The Saloon and Drawing Room) as well as for the supply of furniture after Cartwright’s death in 1758.
+The house was built for John Damer by Francis Cartwright of Blandford in 1754, with the interior decoration of the House having been completed in 1762 by Messrs.
+Vile and Cobb, the London cabinet makers.
+They were employed for some of the decoration (including the white and gold gilt splendour of The Saloon and Drawing Room) as well as for the supply of furniture after Cartwright’s death in 1758.

 The Domed Conservatory

 The Conservatory was built in the 1830’s along with the new Entrance Hall and is attributed to the Architect Charles Fowler, best known for the Great Conservatory at Syon House and for the Covent Garden Market (both also 1830).

 The current owner’s Great Grandmother, Lady Christian Dawson-Damer, kept birds – you can see the aviary at the back of the photograph below.